ryamtari/technical-writing-portfolio/rest-countries-api-quickstart-tutorial.md

 ---

 ### Next Steps
-Now that you've built your first application with the REST Countries API, try:
+Now that you've built your first application with the REST Countries API, here are some ideas to enhance it:
-1.
-2.
-3.
+1. **Improve styling:** Add color, different fonts, or a background image
+2. **Add more features:** Display neighboring countries or timezone information
+3. **Filter by region:** Create buttons to show all countries in Europe, Asia, etc.
+4. **Save favorites:** Let users bookmark countries they're interested in

 ---

 ### What You Learned
+* How to make API requests using JavaScript
+* How to handle API responses
+* How to display data dynamically on a webpage
+* How to Handle Errors Properly

+Congratulations!
+You've successfully integrated the REST Countries API into a working application.